michaeldegroot/mysql-cache/README.md

  - 0.1.1 - 0.1.3 Readme updates
  - 0.1.4 db.Delkey function added
  - 0.1.5 Readme updated with all functions
- - 0.1.8 You can now supply a object to all query's containing settings that are only applied to that query.
+ - 0.1.8 Ability to supply a object to all query's containing settings that are only applied to that query.
 Check API's for more information
- - 0.2.3 You can now change database connection settings on the fly with db.changeDB
+ - 0.2.3 Change database connection settings on the fly with db.changeDB
+ - 0.2.4 db.changeDB now has a callback parameter added

 ## What it does